stefanus-nanami/nus-emacs-settings/README.md

 ## EGLOT
 Still rely heavily on dabbrev for auto completion, but recently I also use EGLOT.
-EGLOT's performance is actually quite good.
-But still it lacks behind the "dumb completion" of dabbrev.
+EGLOT's performance is actually quite good, but still it lacks behind the "dumb completion" of dabbrev.

 ## Tree-sitter
 There are problems with tree-sitter handling C/C++ preprocessor/macros.
 If you encounter strange behavior on indentation or syntax-highlighting, you can toggle tree-sitter mode using `toggle-tree-sitter`.

+## Web browsing in text?
+No problem use `M-x w3m`.
+I feel old...